sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-15T09:50:58.000Z**
+**2023-10-18T18:16:17.000Z**

 \#LoadsheddingUpdate

-Sunday, 15 October 2023:
+Wednesday, 18 October 2023:

-Owing to stable generation capacity with breakdowns at 13 158MW and planned maintenance at 6 051MW of generation capacity, loadshedding will remain suspended today until 16:00 on Monday.
+With the emergency reserves fully replenished, Stage 1 loadshedding will be implemented from 22:00 tonight until 05:00 on Thursday.

-Thereafter, Stage 2 loadshedding will be…
+ Thereafter, loadshedding will be suspended until 16:00, from which time Stage 2 loadshedding…